NSO-developer/nso-gitbook/juniper-junos_nc/README.md

 # 7. Limitations
 ----------------

-    At least Juniper Junos EVO version 25 does have two YANG models with the same prefix defined.
+    At least Juniper Junos EVO version 25 does have a few YANG models with the same prefix defined.
     This is a bug that will make NSO refuse to load the NED package.
-To avoid this, the NED does automatically change the prefix to 'jnsd' for the YANG model junos-genstate-nsagentd-status.yang.
+To avoid this, the NED does automatically change the prefix to 'jnsd' for the YANG model junos-genstate-nsagentd-status.yang as well as 'jgsnmps' for the YANG model junos-genstate-snmp-statistics.yang

 # 8. How to report NED issues and feature requests